bexelpatra/Consensus/README.md

 - add block to blockchain by voting

 2. POW(Proof of Work)
-- add block to blochain by work mining nonce
+- add block to blochain by mining nonce